connamara/agent_zmq/README.md

 There is some support for cucumber.
 See [features](https://github.com/connamara/agent_zmq/blob/master/features) for example usage.

+### Pairing with a Serialization Method

+Once a message is captured, you may want to parse and inspect it some way.
+The message serialization technique is specific to the system being tested.
+Some common serialization methods include JSON and Protocol Buffers.  [json\_spec](https://github.com/collectiveidea/json_spec) and [protobuf_spec](https://github.com/connamara/protobuf_spec) are two examples of testing libraries that can be easily paired with agent\_zmq for complete testing.

 ### More

 Check out [specs](https://github.com/connamara/agent_zmq/blob/master/spec) and [features](https://github.com/connamara/agent_zmq/blob/master/features) to see all the ways you can use agent_zmq.